Maia-Everett/lintian.eu/_posts/2024-03-24-warcraft-retrospective-22.md

 All Arthas cares about now is the mission.
 Everything, and everyone, is expendable.

-[Northrend](http://warcraft.wiki.gg/wiki/Northrend), as depicted in this campaign, is a barren, gloomy land, even this southeastern shore around [Daggercap Bay](http://warcraft.wiki.gg/wiki/Daggercap_Bay).[^daggercap] The mission starts wuth a short exploration segment, where we wander a maze of passages and trees, encountering frost wolves, living nerubians[^nerubians], and [ice trolls](http://warcraft.wiki.gg/wiki/Ice_troll), a new variety of troll distinct from the forest and jungle trolls we've already seen.
+[Northrend](http://warcraft.wiki.gg/wiki/Northrend), as depicted in this campaign, is a barren, gloomy land, even this southeastern shore around [Daggercap Bay](http://warcraft.wiki.gg/wiki/Daggercap_Bay).[^daggercap] The mission starts with a short exploration segment, where we wander a maze of passages and trees, encountering frost wolves, living nerubians[^nerubians], and [ice trolls](http://warcraft.wiki.gg/wiki/Ice_troll), a new variety of troll distinct from the forest and jungle trolls we've already seen.
 Trolls in Warcraft are like elves in the Forgotten Realms: put them in a new natural environment, and soon enough you'll have a new type of trolls named after it.

 {% figure [caption:"&ldquo;I could kill him with my eyes closed!&rdquo;"] %}
 ![The Shores of Northrend](/assets/wr/20240323185646_1.jpg)